Understanding and qualifying for new State Pension

 Your National Insurance Record

-- you worked and paid National Insurance contributions
+- working and paid National Insurance contributions

-- you were paying voluntary National Insurance contributions
+- paying voluntary National Insurance contributions

 Working after State Pension Age